vzeizer/DS_ND_BLOG/README.md

 The motivation of the current project is to get insights from a dataset from Airbnb dating from 2016.

+## Title: ANALYSIS OF AIRBNB DATA: THE INFLUENCE OF TIME, DAY OF WEEK, AND CLIENT DISTRIBUTION

 Outline of the Data Analysis:

 1. How does the total price of Airbnb vary over the first and second semesters of 2016?